ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 This algorithm is called *sequential search*, because you look at each book in sequence.
 Here is a simple implementation:

-    function sequentialSearch(arr, val):
+    function sequentialSearch(array, key):
-        for i in 0 .. arr.size - 1:   // For each element in arr,
+        for i in 0 .. array.size - 1:   // For each element in array:
-            if arr[i] == val:         //     if we found it
-                return i              //         return this position.
+            if array[i] == key:         //     If we found the search key: return i                //         return this position
         return null                     // Otherwise, return null

 Now imagine that the bookshelf is actually a whole library (the British Library has more than 200 million catalogued items).